litchie/exult-ios/content/bgkeyring/Readme.txt

 	  dialog based, but there are plans for major improvements in the future.
 	- Lord British now has his Crown Jewels.
 They don't do everything they should yet, but they are unbalanced already if you get your filthy hands on them.
+	- A rollable flying carpet you can carry around, which replaces the original flying carpet.

 6	Spoilers
 ------------